 The Carta de Invitación is a document that must be obtained by someone living in Spain who is hosting a non-EU national.
 The host can then send this to their guest who can show the document to border officials.
 This serves to prove that they have a legitimate place to stay while visiting Spain.

 Anyone considered to be a Non-EU national can potentially be asked to present it on entry.

 According to the Spanish Foreign Office website, the document can be requested by border force agents and entry into Spain may be denied if the traveller cannot provide it.

-It is worth noting that the document does not replace existing travel documentation such as a passport or a health control form which is currently required due to the Coronavirus pandemic.
+It is worth noting that the document does not replace existing travel documentation such as a passport, proof of vaccination, or health control form (HCF).

 Who does it affect?